 Diversification across Asset Classes

 With this stock-market ETF, we have achieved some level of diversification against individual company risk.
-But when the whole stock market takes a downturn, this won't protect us, because our ETF only represents a single asset class.
+But when the whole stock market takes a downturn, this won't protect us because our ETF only represents a single asset class.
 To reach the next level of diversification, we add more asset classes to our portfolio: Most importantly, bonds, but possibly also real-estate, gold, commodities, cryptocurrencies, or derivatives.
 Such cross-asset portfolios typically do better across a wider variety of economic scenarios.
 One example of such a portfolio is Tony Robbins' All-Seasons Portfolio.

 Diversification across Trading Styles

 Tactical portfolios are based on conviction: firmly held beliefs on how the markets work and what drives asset prices.
 There are many different trading styles, which form an excellent basis for diversification.
 Trend-following and momentum is probably the most widely used style, followed by mean-reversion.
 Volatility-targeting is another, less frequently used style.
-By combining strategies of different styles, we look at the markets from various angles, reduce correlation, and improve the ability to deal with ambiguity.
+By combining different trading styles, we look at the markets from various angles, reduce correlation, and improve the ability to deal with ambiguity.

 Diversification over Time

 In addition to the trading style, we can also diversify over time.
 Typical tactical portfolios trade once per day, week, or month.
 By offsetting the times at which we place our trades, we reduce the effect of timing luck.
 A simple way of achieving this is portfolio tranching.
-As an example, we can take a monthly portfolio, but trade a quarter of the capital every week.
+For example, we can take a monthly portfolio but trade a quarter of the capital every week.
 Another way to diversify over time is to combine portfolios that differ in their rebalancing frequency.
 In any case, this type of diversification further helps to deal with black swan events and ambiguity.